EdApp is now SC Training. Learn more

 7. Bystander Intervention

 Bystander intervention training includes knowing the appropriate responses and behavior when faced with a discriminatory action.
 The training also involves instilling a sense of collective responsibility within your company’s teams.
-This ensures that every employee feels safe wherever they may be.
+This makes sure that every employee feels safe.

 8. Generational Diversity

-But beyond lingo, people from older generations might not be as tech-savvy as younger people.
-You must adjust your training to accommodate this reality as well.
-That’s why hybrid or blended learning is still one of the best options for training because it’s much more inclusive.
+For seamless training that caters to different learning preferences, a hybrid or blended learning is still one of the best options.
 Many individuals may still opt for face-to-face work and training.

 9. Unconscious Bias

 Unconscious bias is one of the most important contributors to discriminatory actions.
-We all have unconscious biases, and that’s because we learn different biases growing up.
-Images and ideas we see on TV, lessons we learned from our parents, and even stories we were taught in school all form our biases.
+Everyone has unconscious biases, and that’s because they learn different biases growing up.
+Images and ideas seen on TV, lessons learned from parents, and even stories taught in school all contribute to the formation of biases.

 10. Intentional Inclusion

-Intentional inclusion is all about creating impactful action-based plans with your entire company.
-Actions speak louder than words and every member of your team is responsible for contributing to a safe and inclusive workplace.
+Intentional inclusion is about creating impactful action-based plans with your entire company.
+Every member of your team is responsible for contributing to a safe and inclusive workplace.
 This means that everyone’s input, regardless of their background, is highly valued and recognized.

 Integrate teaching intentional inclusion alongside your DEI initiatives.
 Your active efforts and plans for inclusion will define your company culture.
-So when somebody asks if your team is inclusive, you have a tangible answer to give.
-Your intentional inclusion reflects what you value as a company.
+Your intentional inclusion reflects what you value as an organization.

 Integrate DEI into your company policies and core values

-Diversity doesn’t stop at hiring.
-A company that’s inclusive to its core just becomes so much safer, more effective, and more productive.
 Employee performance is positively impacted by inclusive work policies and diverse workmates.
-We suggest adding equity to your company mission and creating statements that stand for a just work environment.
+We suggest adding equity to your company's mission and creating statements that stand for a just work environment.

 Celebrate diverse holidays

 Recognizing special days for different cultures shows how much your organization values its people.
 For example, include Muslim holidays like Ramadan, Black History Month, Deaf History Month, Pride, and many other days important to your teams.
-It’s also a great way to introduce different cultures, ideas, and traditions to the rest of your employees, which can lead to better team synergy and deeper relationships.
+It’s also a great way to introduce different cultures, ideas, and traditions to employees.

 Keep your leadership diverse

 Having seniors, managers, and executives from different backgrounds will only keep you ahead of the game.
-Diverse people drive innovation and bring fresh ideas that homogenous teams could never imagine.
-And keeping your leadership inclusive means you’ll have seniors who can advocate for underrepresented individuals.
-This builds trust both ways and impacts productivity, creativity, and teamwork at all levels.
+Diverse people drive innovation and bring fresh ideas.
+And keeping your leadership inclusive means you’ll have seniors who can advocate for more groups of people.

 Deliver continuous diversity training

-As we mentioned earlier, a learning work culture is essential to diversity.
-Create effective DEI training backed up by experience, expertise, and research.
+A learning work culture is essential to diversity.
+Develop effective DEI training programs grounded in experience, expertise, and research.
 The key is to make it approachable!

-SC Training (formerly EdApp)’s DEI course, created and taught by Queer Eye’s Karamo Brown, is a great training resource.
+SC Training’s DEI course, created and taught by Queer Eye’s Karamo Brown, is a great training resource.
 It’s fun, interactive, straight-to-the-point, and comprehensively covers everything your teams need to know about the basics of diversity, equity, and inclusion at work.

 Converse in inclusive language

-Language is how we understand each other’s worldviews so it's important to make sure we’re speaking to each other at work with utmost respect and kindness.
-We’re all more productive that way!
+Language is how we understand each other’s worldviews, so it's important to make sure that your teams speak to each other at work with utmost respect and kindness.
+Your organization would be all the more productive that way!

 Diversity and inclusion should be celebrated!

-It’s daunting to learn about DEI topics and lessons.
+It’s challenging to learn about DEI topics and lessons.
 In many people’s minds, it feels like walking on eggshells, learning to say the right thing.
-But at the end of the day, we want to demystify DEI and say that it’s all about respect, kindness, and trust.
+But really, DEI is about respect, kindness, and trust.

 Diverse, equitable, and inclusive workplaces will always be more productive, effective, and innovative than those that aren’t.